bajako/weather_forecast_app/Readme.md

 * **the most frequent weather values** - retrieves values from whole day and returns the mode value.<br />

 The OpenWeatherMap API provides data for every three hours.<br />
 I assumed that the day begins after 8am and ends around 9pm.
-This way, only weather data between these hours are taken into account.<br />
+This way, only weather data between these hours are taken into account.
 The exception here is the option **about this hour**, shows the data available for now or on subsequent days at this time.<br />

 ## How to get it up and running